Long-term Causal Inference Under Persistent Confounding via Data Combination: Estimation and Inference

-\end{enumerate} \end{assumption}
+\end{enumerate} \end{assumption} }

-\Cref{assump: rate} specifies that the outcome bridge function estimator and selection bridge function estimator converge to some limits $\tilde h$ and $\tilde q$ at rates of $\rho_{h, n}$ and $\rho_{q, n}$ respectively.
-Note that we do not necessarily require these estimators to be consistent, \ie, we allow $\tilde h \ne h_0$ or $\tilde q \ne q_0$, as we show in the following theorem.
+{ \Cref{assump: rate} specifies that the outcome bridge function estimator and selection bridge function estimator converge to some limits $\tilde h$ and $\tilde q$ respectively, in terms of both weak metrics and strong metrics.
+Note that we do not necessarily require these estimators to be consistent, i.e., we allow $\tilde h \ne h_0$ or $\tilde q \ne q_0$, as we show in the following theorem. }